PeeHaa/php-net-tutorial/topics/05-basic-commands-and-operations.md

 Quotes
 ------

-Strings is PHP must always be enclosed in quotes.
+Strings in PHP must always be enclosed in quotes.
 There are two types of quotes which can be used for this.
 Single quotes (`'`) and double quotes (`"`).
 A string in single quotes means a literal string in PHP.
 A string in double quotes is parsed by PHP.
 If we take the previous (simplified) example again we can see what the difference is between the two:

     <?php
     $userAge = 28;